trinodb/trino/docs/src/main/sphinx/security/jwt.rst

      - The path to a JSON file that contains a set of :doc:`user mapping rules </security/user-mapping>` for this authentication system.
+   * - ``http-server.authentication.jwt.groups-field``
+     - Array-based field in the access token used to list group information for a user.

 Use the ``http-server.authentication.jwt.key-file`` property to specify
 either: